Beyond Worst-case: A Probabilistic Analysis of Affine Policies in Dynamic Optimization: Random instances of two-stage robust optimization problems

-We first consider the case when $\tilde{B}_{ij}$ are i.i.d. according to a bounded distribution with support in $[0,b]$ for some constant $b$ independent of the dimension of the problem.
-We show a performance bound of affine policies as compared to the optimal dynamic solution.
-The bound depends only on the distribution of $\tilde{\mb B}$ and holds for any polyhedral uncertainty set $\cal U$.
-In particular, we have the following theorem. \ \begin{theorem} Consider the two-stage adjustable problem \eqref{eq:ar} where $\tilde{B}_{ij}$ are i.i.d. according to a bounded distribution with support in $ [0,b] $ and $\mathbb{E} [{\tilde{B}}_{ij} ]=\mu$ $\forall i \in [m] \; \forall j \in [n]$.
+For the special case where $\tilde{B}_{ij}$ are i.i.d. according to a bounded distribution with support in $ [0,b] $.
+We have the following corollary. \begin{corollary} Consider the two-stage adjustable problem \eqref{eq:ar} where $\tilde{B}_{ij}$ are i.i.d. according to a bounded distribution with support in $ [0,b] $ and expectation $\mu$.
 For $n$ and $m$ sufficiently large, we have with probability at least $1- \frac{1}{m}$,

-where $\epsilon = \frac{b}{\mu} \sqrt{\frac{\log m}{n}} $. \end{theorem} The above theorem shows that for sufficiently large values of $m$ and $n$, the performance of affine policies is at most $b/\mu$ times the performance of an optimal adjustable solution.
+where $\epsilon = \frac{b}{\mu} \sqrt{\frac{\log m}{n}} $. \end{corollary} The above theorem and corollary show that for sufficiently large values of $m$ and $n$, the performance of affine policies is at most $b/\mu$ times the performance of an optimal adjustable solution.
 This shows that affine policies give a good approximation (and significantly better than the worst-case bound of $O(\sqrt m)$) for many important distributions.
 We present some examples below.